americac/file-indexer/README.md

 ## Random thoughts
 * naming convention of methods and variables could be better
 * Words with apostrophe are being broken up, this could be improved on
-* Is memory/space a concern?
+* local memory/space a concern...yes?